shaliulab/idoc_docs/docs/how-to-build/Breadboard-Enclosure.md

 To close the front side of the enclosure during an experiment, we combined one of [TB5](https://www.thorlabs.de/thorproduct.cfm?partnumber=TB5) black hardboards together with a black aluminium [sandwich panel](https://www.plexikopen.be/aluminium-sandwichpaneel-kleur) to provide more hardness, thickness and to eliminate the passage of light or air through the corners or edges.
 Be sure that the correct size of the black board has been ordered to fit the dimensions of the door area.
 There is no need to cut the board.

-Since the construction cube provided by Thorlabs ([RM1S - 1](https://www.thorlabs.de/thorproduct.cfm?partnumber=RM1S#ad-image-0) ) only has slotted corners, we modified the later and 3D printed this [(3D design)]( /src/3D_printed_parts/Construction_cube_with_slotted_channel_door_connection_universal.stl) This cube is connected at each top of the front rails and so creates a parallel channel with front rails (see step: Build the enclosure roof).
-The modified cube creates a slider that allows us to insert the door.

 #### Procedure